-La Habra High School's campus is closed all day, 7:32 am to 3:30 pm.
+La Habra High School's campus is closed all day.
 The campus is closed for all students during class time and break.
 Students not enrolled for a full day are required to leave campus after their last scheduled class.
 The following rules and regulations are in effect at LHHS; violation of these rules may result in disciplinary action.